uc-cdis/containers/HEAL-notebooks/README.md

 If the directory contains a list of dependencies in `requirements.txt`, then those dependencies will be installed automatically (and the `requirements.txt` file won't be included in the image).

+We're currently switching to the 'combined_tutorials' directory for all HEAL tutorial notebooks.
+We're keeping the individual notebook directories for now incase they may be needed in the near future.
+Please apply all tutorial notebook updates to the 'combined_tutorials' directory.

 ## Adding a Notebook

 Create a new directory within `HEAL-notebooks`